cppisking/ffrk-inspector/README.md

 1. Configure Fiddler for [iOS](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForiOS) or [Android](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForAndroid) depending on your device.
 2. Configure Fiddler HTTPS options as shown in the following image.
 <img src="http://i.imgur.com/xYL5x3v.jpg"/>

 More information about these steps can be found on the corresponding platform specific configuration page linked in step 1.
+(Update: The certificate maker plugin is for iOS, not Android.
+Ignore that part of the screenshot if you're on Android).

 6. If everything is working, the left hand side should start displaying traffic from your mobile device as you browse the web or play FFRK (Note: If you use Chrome on iOS, sites requiring https will not work.
 There is no workaround for this, it is a limitation of iOS -- not a limitation of Chrome -- and there is no solution except use Safari or disable the proxy).